-Since nalbuphine is given by a healthcare professional, you are not likely to miss a dose.
+Because you will receive Nubain in a clinical setting, you are not likely to miss a dose.

 What happens if I overdose?

-Nalbuphine may impair your thinking or reactions.
-Avoid driving or operating machinery until you know how this medicine will affect you.
-Dizziness or severe drowsiness can cause falls or other accidents.
+Avoid driving or hazardous activity until you know how Nubain will affect you.
+Dizziness or drowsiness can cause falls, accidents, or severe injuries.